DylanS719/DylanS719/README.md

 ### Hi there 👋

+I'm Dylan Sitarski!

+I am interested in learning about a lot of things, including physics, math, theology, and music.

+I currently study aerospace engineering, perform undergraduate research in material science, and am a student leader in the Campus Fellowship student ministry.

+I like to read, run, play guitar, sketch, boulder, and do lots with friends!

 <!--
 **DylanS719/DylanS719** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.